Daddy told me that Catholic girls don’t pick up strangers I thought, as I pulled over.

 "So, what's your name? asked the priest as we pulled out and started down the moonlit road.
 "Dezzie!"
 I said.
 “Nice name” said the priest, “A nick name?”
 “A bunch of my friends gave it to me.”

 “So, where do you want to get out?”
-I asked, as both of us bounced around on the front seat as the truck hit some potholes in the road.
+I asked, as both of us bounced around on the front seat as I swerved onto the shoulder avoiding a giant pothole.
 He thought for a second, then raising his voice over the noise of the road, said, “Would it be OK if I just rode along for a while?”
 A little bit taken by surprise, “Sure, fine,” I yelled back, trying to sound as “Who cares” as I could.